kasperkouhia/hero-block/README.md

   - `index.js` - The entry point file for the block that gets loaded in the block editor.
   - `edit.js` - Used for rendering the block and the block's editing UI in the block editor.
   - `save.js` - Exports the function that returns the static HTML markup that gets saved in the WordPress database.
   - `index.css` - Contains the styles for the block.
+Used both in and outside the block editor.
   - Included is also the `block.js` file, imported in both `edit.js` and `save.js` to render the block.
-Edit this one to make changes to the rendered block.
 - The `build` folder contains the compiled block(s) of the plugin.

 For more on the file structure of a (custom) block, go to: [https://developer.wordpress.org/block-editor/getting-started/fundamentals/file-structure-of-a-block/](https://developer.wordpress.org/block-editor/getting-started/fundamentals/file-structure-of-a-block/).